LAGGOUNE-Walid/geopulse/README.md

     'enable-database' => true,

     /*
+        * Configuration: db-pool-size
+        *
+        * This parameter defines the number of database connections that will be created
+        * and added to the Swoole connection pool.
+These connections are reused to handle
+        * database operations efficiently, reducing the overhead of establishing new connections
+        * for each operation.
+        *
+        * Increasing the pool size can improve performance when dealing with many concurrent
+        * database operations, but it will also increase resource consumption.
+        *
+        * Default value: 10
+    */
+    'db-pool-size' => 10,

+    /*
         * Configuration: database-connection
         *
         * Defines the database connection settings, following the same structure as Laravel's
         * database configuration file.
 This ensures compatibility with Laravel's database handling
         * capabilities and allows for flexible configuration across different environments.
     */
+    'table-name' => 'pulse_coordinates',
     'database-connection' => [
         'driver' => 'mariadb',
         'url' => null,